bald-cat/oc_meta_generator/README.md

 # en-gb

-Module for generating meta-data in the product card.
+Opencart 3 module for generating meta-data in the product card.

 At the moment, you can generate the following fields in the product card: